El Potro Álvarez

-Antonio Enrique Álvarez Cisneros ([ˈalβaɾes]; born 9 May 1979) is a Venezuelan politician and a former professional baseball player.
+Antonio Enrique Álvarez Cisneros ([ˈalβaɾes]; born 9 May 1979) is a Venezuelan political operative of the government of Nicolás Maduro and a former professional baseball player.

 Born in Caracas, he played professionally under the name Tony Álvarez.
 Furthermore, he is commonly known as El Potro Álvarez, a moniker that he has been using since starting his baseball career at a young age.

 Baseball career

+Álvarez batted and threw right-handed.
+He was signed by Pittsburgh at the age of 16 while attending high school in Venezuela.
+After graduating, he joined the Gulf Coast League Pirates rookie level in 1998 and gained five promotions in the next three years.

 Álvarez was a highly touted as a five-tool outfielder prospect.
-In addition to his playing in the 2002 All-Star Futures Game and the 2006 World Baseball Classic, he usually smashed hard line drives into the infield or deep into the outfield, played aggressive baserunning, and crashed the walls in pursuit of a fly ball, delighting baseball fans for most of a decade.
+In addition to his playing in the 2002 All-Star Futures Game and the 2006 World Baseball Classic, he usually hit line drives into the infield or deep into the outfield, ran the bases aggressively, and crashed into walls in pursuit of fly balls.
 "People come out to the ballpark and pay money to watch the game", Álvarez explained in an interview.
 "I'm an aggressive player and it's hard for me to change.
 If I lose my aggressiveness, I won't be the same player", he added.

-Additionally, during the same period Álvarez found time to develop a successful but not remarkable musical career, ventured in politics and even married three times, each one of his wives being former beauty queens, which led him to achieve celebrity status in his country.
+Additionally, during the same period, Álvarez found time to develop a successful but not remarkable musical career, ventured into politics and even married three times, each one of his wives being former beauty queens, which led him to achieve celebrity status in his country.